oyater/OpenMMLab-Community/README.md

 # OpenMMLab-Community

 ## Join OpenMMLab
- All the contributors are welcomed to claim your reward by filing this form，And we will invite you to join the corresponding **github organization** for medal Displaying.
+ All the contributors are welcomed to claim your reward by filing this form， And we will invite you to join the corresponding **github organization** for medal Displaying.

  ### As a developer：
 |**Role**     |  **contributor** | **Active contributor** | **committer** | **maintainer** |